Quansight/Quansight-website/apps/consulting/posts/up-and-running-with-prefect.md

 we'll explore some of Prefect's data structures by building a simple pipeline from the ground up.
 Along the way, we'll show how to

-- define the _tasks_ (read: functions) that will make up the pipeline
+- Define the _tasks_ (read: functions) that will make up the pipeline
-- chain tasks together into a _flow_ as a way of defining their interdependencies
+- Chain tasks together into a _flow_ as a way of defining their interdependencies
-- run the pipeline, and examine the output
+- Run the pipeline, and examine the output
-- visualize the task graph with graphviz
+- Visualize the task graph with graphviz

 ### Installing Prefect

-First we'll need to install prefect; we'll also need [pandas][pandas site] and [NumPy][numpy site].
+First we'll need to install Prefect; we'll also need [pandas][pandas site] and [NumPy][numpy site].
 For example data, we'll make use of the Palmer penguins
 dataset: